edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedCDevelopers.md

 ``` bash
 sudo apt-get install libcurl4-openssl-dev libmicrohttpd-dev libyaml-dev libcbor-dev libpaho-mqtt uuid-dev libhiredis-dev
 ```
-Some of these supporting packages have dependencies of their own, which will be automatically installed when using package managers such as `apt`, `yum` etc.
+Some of these supporting packages have dependencies of their own, which will be automatically installed when using package managers such as *APT*, *DNF* etc.

 !!! edgey "EdgeX 2.0"
     For EdgeX 2.0 the C SDK now supports MQTT and Redis implementations of the EdgeX MessageBus